Best Soft Mattresses

 To help you select the right soft mattress, we have reviewed 7 of the most popular brands on the market.
 Plus, our buyer’s guide outlines important features to consider when purchasing a soft mattress.

-- Our Recommendation: The Amerisleep AS4 is our Editors’ Choice as the best soft mattress because it contains four inches of memory foam to cushion your body and a state-of-the-art zoned support technology to promote better sleep.
+- Our Recommendation: The Amerisleep AS5 is our Editors’ Choice as the best soft mattress because it contains three inches of plant-based memory foam to cushion your body and a state-of-the-art pocketed coils to promote better sleep.

 - Runner-Up: We also recommend the Zoma Mattress to those looking for a soft but cool bed.
 The Zoma offers plenty of cushioning comfort but it also contains cooling infusions to wick away night sweats and prevent overheating.